cccbr/runningatower/content/docs/finance/_index.md

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

-This only applies to places of worship within the United Kingdom.
+This only applies to places of worship within the United Kingdom and is covered in

-The scheme allows VAT on eligible expenditure to be reclaimed where the church is listed.
-The definition of eligible expenditure is vague when it comes to bells.
-It generally covers bells, bell frames, bell fittings (probably stays), ropes, muffles and training bells.
-It is highly probable that most things ringing related, that keep the hardware going, are eligible; however a check is essential as the scheme may change.

-A claim, with multiple invoices below the £1000 threshold, can be made once per year.
-It is not a difficult process to make these claims.

 Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).